-This week in Canberra, the Coalition government handed down the 2019-20 Budget a little earlier than most years to accommodate the impending federal election expected in May.
+This week in Canberra, the Coalition government handed down the 2019-20 Federal Budget a little earlier than most years to accommodate the impending federal election expected in May.

 With the opposition ALP having already been quite forthcoming with announcing their proposed policies should they win the election, including most notably reforms to negative gearing, taxation of trusts and the dividend imputation system, it was always going to be interesting to see how the incumbent government responded – and what was delivered was arguably a classic ‘pre-election’ budget.